cloudfoundry/cf-deployment-concourse-tasks/README.md

 This deletes a BOSH deployment.

 ### [bosh-deploy][bosh-deploy-task-yaml]
-This performs a BOSH deployment.
+This performs a BOSH upload-stemcell and BOSH deployment.
 Optionally, operations files may be applied to the deployment manifest.